rakeshbangla41/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/B. Runner and Customer Experience.md

 ![b1ans](https://github.com/rakeshbangla41/8_Week_SQL_Challenge/assets/132288134/5d51d291-9da3-4381-bb4e-cf90dc651830)

+* In the first week of Jan, 2 new runners signed up
+* In the second and third week of Jan, 1 new runner signed up

 **Q2.
 What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?**